 I have more remote access questions.

-Please contact your departmental computing office, or OIT.
+Please contact the computing office for your department, or contact the Office of Information Technology (OIT).
 OIT also offers a separate FAQ page for more VPN troubleshooting.